Mikey6521/stratforge-challenge/README.md

 ## Custom Hooks

-- **useDebounce**: This custom hook is used to limit the number of API calls made when the user types in the filter input field on the Launches page.
+- **useDebounce**: This hook is used to limit the number of API calls made when the user types in the filter input field on the Launches page.
 By debouncing the input, API calls are delayed until the user stops typing, improving performance and reducing the number of requests made to the SpaceX API.
+- **useOutsideClick**: This hook detects clicks outside a referenced element and triggers a callback function.
+It uses useRef to track the element and adds a mousedown event listener via useEffect.
+When a click occurs outside the element, the callback is invoked.
+This is ideal for closing dropdowns, modals, or similar components.

 ## Usage
 - **Home Page**: Provides the latest news and upcoming launch details from SpaceX.